 Based at the historic Round Church in the heart of Cambridge, Christian Heritage is a community commending the gospel of Christ with all of its implications both to the university and the wider public, through vibrant community, practical hospitality and thoughtful discourse.
 Since 2001, they have served Cambridge through the Round Church Visitor Centre, and since 2016, the Round Church Scriptorium (a place of writing).

 A number of Christ Church worshippers work or are connected to the Round Church including Rob Evans (Historian in residence Jan – Sept 2019), and Alice Evans (Historian in residence Jan 2019 -), Jack Harding (Associate Dean March 2019 - ) Joshua Kellard (administrator 2018 - ).

 How you can get involved?

-If you are interested in getting involved in either short or long-term mission, please do speak to one of the Mission Support Group: Rachel Browning, Mike Wygard, Fiona Smail, Sarah Dalzell, Katy Burton and Nicola Pearson.
+If you are interested in getting involved in either short or long-term mission, please do speak to one of the Mission Support Group: Rachel Browning, Mike Wygard, Fiona Smail, Sarah Dalzell, John Au, Katy Burton, Nicola Pearson and Heather Chambers.